HappyLuckYesterday/react-hooks-react-router-code-along/README.md

 So if we load up http://localhost:3000 we should now see our links.
 Click on a link and see what happens.

-So we solved 1 problem (we know have links), but what happens to our NavBar? ......
+So we solved 1 problem (we now have links), but what happens to our NavBar? ......

 #### Step 4: IndexRoute

 So lets analyze this.
-We have 3 routes
+We have 3 routesj

 ```
 /